Traveller accuses airline staff of pocketing his AirPods

-A passenger has accused airline staff of pocketing his expensive pair of earphones after tracking them to BA's London training school.
+A passenger has accused airline staff of pocketing his expensive earphones after tracking them to BA's London training school.

 This week a BA passenger took to social media to claim his AirPods were taken by an Airport Worker after reporting them lost.